meschedl/Unckless-Lab-Notebook-Maggie/_posts/2021-12-06-gel-extract-PCR-andHMW-PCR.md

 - Needed to dilute the HMW extraction samples because they are way too concentrated to use in a PCR
   - 3mL-120hr is 115ng/ul: dilute 2ul in 28ul TE buffer
   - 2mL-120hr is 43ng/ul: dilute 1.2ul in 18.8ul
+- Using 4ul DNA per sample, except for the positive control, ngeative control, and the 3mL-120hr sample
 - Created master mix on ice:
   - 1ul 10X NEB taq buffer * 8.8 = 8.8ul
   - 1ul 2mM dNTPs * 8.8 = 8.8ul